cykadelix/Library-project/README.md

 ## How to add media:
 1. Login as employee
-2. Login as employee
-3. Go to inventory tab in the dashboard
+2. Go to inventory tab in the dashboard
-4. Select the type you would like to create from the box
+3. Select the type you would like to create from the box
-5. Fill out the form and hit submit
+4. Fill out the form and hit submit

 ##How to add reviews
 1. Login as a user